 Originally a Roman bathhouse, this church dates back to the 4th century.
 That’s old!
 The Soviet regime constructed office buildings around it to hide it from view.
 Entry is free but no pictures are allowed inside.
 There are also ancient Roman ruins on the grounds so feel free to walk around and explore!

 Not your typical Bulgarin food, but this place has the best burgers we’ve tried since leaving the States.
 Juicy, cheesy, all of the things that make a burger good, Boom!
 Burgers excels.
-Have a cheap draft beer to wash it all down.
+Have a cheap and refreshing draft beer to wash it all down.

 Hiking Up Vitosha Mountain